DLT-Corpus: A Large-Scale Text Collection for the Distributed Ledger Technology Domain: Conclusions

 \section{Conclusions}

-We introduce \ac{dlt}-Corpus, a dataset comprising 2.98 billion tokens from 22.12 million documents across scientific literature (including academic publications and industry whitepapers), \ac{uspto} patents, and social media.
-Our analysis, serving as introductory demonstrations of the utility of the \ac{dlt}-Corpus, reveals that technologies and concepts typically originate in scientific literature before reaching patents and social media, following traditional technology transfer patterns.
-While social media sentiment remains overwhelmingly bullish, even during crypto winters, scientific and patent activity grow independently of market fluctuations, instead tracking overall market expansion.
+We introduce \ac{dlt}-Corpus, a domain resource comprising 2.98 billion tokens from 22.12 million documents across scientific literature (including academic publications and industry whitepapers), \ac{uspto} patents, and social media.
+Our analysis, serving as an introductory demonstration of the utility of the \ac{dlt}-Corpus, reveals that technologies and concepts typically appear first in scientific literature before appearing in patents and social media, following traditional technology transfer patterns.
+While social media sentiment remains overwhelmingly bullish, even during crypto winters, scientific and patent activity grows less tied to short-term sentiment, instead tracking overall market expansion.

-We release \ac{dlt}-Corpus\footnote{https://huggingface.co/collections/ExponentialScience/dlt-corpus-68e44e40d4e7a3bd7a224402} along with a sentiment analysis dataset\footnote{https://huggingface.co/datasets/ExponentialScience/DLT-Sentiment-News} from crowdsourced annotations, the LedgerBERT language model, and the code used to support reproducibility, future research in domain-specific \ac{nlp}, and innovation diffusion analysis for the \ac{dlt} field.
+We release \ac{dlt}-Corpus\footnote{https://huggingface.co/collections/ExponentialScience/dlt-corpus} along with a companion sentiment analysis dataset\footnote{https://huggingface.co/datasets/ExponentialScience/DLT-Sentiment-News} from crowdsourced annotations, the LedgerBERT language model, and the code used to support reproducibility, future research in domain-specific \ac{nlp}, and innovation diffusion analysis for the \ac{dlt} field.